Bobby's Staff Favorites

 [Bobby in the early '80s]

-I opened Annie Blooms over thirty years ago, while still in law school.
+I opened Annie Blooms over forty years ago, while still in law school.
 It remains my favorite place to be; the staff is exhilarating and there are books everywhere!
 I like complex stories with a twist in the world view.
 Dark humor also pleases me.
-In both fiction & nonfiction I like authors who can show me the world from fresh perspective.
+In both fiction and nonfiction I like authors who can show me the world from fresh perspective.

 I have long been recommending this fine novel to readers of all ages & persuasions.
 Ms Tsukiyama is half Japanese and half Chinese and brings a unique perspective to this tale of a young Chinese man who is sent to a small village in Japan on the eve of WWII to recover from TB.
 The only other person in the house is an old gardener whom he calls The Samurai.
 Through this gardener/mentor he meets a village of lepers and finds a new compassion.
 There is also a wonderful & poignant love story. -Bobby